-This permit represents another step forward for Prince George's County's NPDES municipal stormwater program.
+This permit represents another step forward for Baltimore County's NPDES municipal stormwater program.
 The County's initial permit laid the foundation for a comprehensive approach to controlling runoff.
 This was done by inventorying and mapping storm drain system infrastructure; identifying sources of pollution; monitoring storm events to judge chemical, biological, and physical stream responses; and enhancing existing, and establishing new management programs.
-The second permit in 1999, along with other second generation Phase I permits in the State, used the previous five-year term to build one of the most progressive municipal stormwater programs in the Mid-Atlantic Region.
+The second and third permits, along with other Phase I permits in the State, built one of the most progressive municipal stormwater programs in the Mid-Atlantic Region.
 The County evaluated jurisdiction-wide water quality through a comprehensive biological stream assessment program, prioritized watersheds in order to perform more detailed analyses to guide management implementation, and began to restore existing impervious area.
-These efforts continued through the County's most recent permit issued in 2004.

-The permit requires an additional twenty percent of the County's impervious area to be restored, strategies for reducing trash and litter to be developed and implemented, and TMDL implementation plans to be carried out according to the County's schedule in order to meet stormwater WLAs established for impaired waters.
-All of these requirements are in addition to existing county-wide management programs and ongoing monitoring efforts and will go a long way toward making the County's and the State's NPDES municipal stormwater program arguably one of the best in the country.
+This draft permit requires an additional twenty percent of the County's impervious area to be restored, strategies for reducing trash and litter to be developed, and TMDL implementation plans to be carried out according to the County's schedule in order to meet stormwater WLAs established for impaired waters.
+All of these requirements are in addition to existing county-wide management programs and ongoing monitoring efforts and will go a long way toward making the County's and State's NPDES municipal program arguably one of the best in the country.